 Chopin played the piano in the dark throughout his entire life.
 He would always put out the candles in the room, and even when playing at an event or party, he would ask to extinguish the light in the room.

-When Chopin's Piano was stopped at Spanish customs
+2.The time Chopin's Piano was stopped at Spanish customs

 Chopin’s favorite piano maker was Pleyel (French builders).
 When he and Georges Sand went to stay on Majorca island in Valldemossa for Chopin to recuperate from his tuberculosis, his piano was to go with him.